Reuse of human excreta: Indicator organisms

-As an indicator organism in reuse schemes, helminth eggs are commonly used as these organisms are the most difficult to destroy in most treatment processes.
-The multiple barrier approach is recommended where e.g. lower levels of treatment may be acceptable when combined with other post-treatment barriers along the sanitation chain.
+As indicator organisms in reuse schemes, helminth eggs are commonly used because they are among the most difficult to destroy in most treatment processes.
+The multiple barrier approach is recommended, where, e.g., lower levels of treatment may be acceptable when combined with other post-treatment barriers along the sanitation chain.

 Pharmaceutical residues

-Excreta from humans contains hormones and pharmaceutical drug residues which could in theory enter the food chain via fertilized crops but are currently not fully removed by conventional wastewater treatment plants anyway and can enter drinking water sources via household wastewater (sewage).
+Excreta from humans contains hormones and pharmaceutical drug residues, which could in theory enter the food chain via fertilized crops, but are currently not fully removed by conventional wastewater treatment plants anyway, and can enter drinking water sources via household wastewater (sewage).
 In fact, the pharmaceutical residues in the excreta are degraded better in terrestrial systems (soil) than in aquatic systems.

 Nitrate pollution

 Only a fraction of the nitrogen-based fertilizers is converted to produce plant matter.
 The remainder accumulates in the soil or is lost as run-off.
 This also applies to excreta-based fertilizer since it also contains nitrogen.
-Excessive nitrogen which is not taken up by plants is transformed into nitrate which is easily leached.
+Excessive nitrogen, which plants do not take up, is transformed into nitrate, which is easily leached.
 High application rates combined with the high water-solubility of nitrate leads to increased runoff into surface water as well as leaching into groundwater.
 Nitrate levels above 10 mg/L (10 ppm) in groundwater can cause 'blue baby syndrome' (acquired methemoglobinemia).
 The nutrients, especially nitrates, in fertilizers can cause problems for ecosystems and for human health if they are washed off into surface water or leached through the soil into groundwater.